Quantcast

 When Is Rosh Hashanah?

-Note that the Jewish calendar is different than today’s civil calendar (the Gregorian calendar).
+Note that the Jewish calendar differs from today’s civil calendar (the Gregorian calendar).
 It is a “Luni-Solar” calendar, established by the cycles of the Moon and the Sun, so the lengths of days vary by the season, controlled by the times of sunset, nightfall, dawn, and sunrise.
 Rosh Hashanah, the Jewish New Year, occurs on the first two days of Tishrei, the seventh month of the Hebrew calendar.

 All Jewish holidays begin at sunset on the date listed.